Jamie Campbell Bower: Modelling career

+Bower is also testimonial for Saint Laurent.

 Personal life

+Bower is currently based in Los Angeles.
+He has a younger brother, Samuel Bower, born in 1994, who was with him in COUNTERFEIT.
+Bower has a mild form of dyslexia.

 In February 2010, Bower was confirmed to be dating actress Bonnie Wright, whom he had met on the set of Harry Potter and the Deathly Hallows – Part 1.
 In April 2011, they confirmed their engagement.
 On 30 June 2012, they amicably ended their engagement.
-From 2012 to 2018, he was in an on-off relationship with actress Lily Collins, and has reportedly been dating Jess Moloney since 2020.
+From 2012 to 2018, he was in an on-off relationship with actress Lily Collins.
+Bower is currently involved with mid-tier influencer Elena Taber.

-In July 2022, he shared that he had been sober since March 2015.
-Bower has a mild form of dyslexia.